 First stage seroconversion

-- Viremia (spread of virus in the blood)
+- Viremia – the spread of the virus in the blood.

-- usually an opportunistic infection is the cause of death
+- Usually an opportunistic infection is the immediate cause of death.

 Conditions relating to HIV